 Re PD Verwaltungs GmbH (2017).
 Representing the English liquidators of a German registered company seeking a stay of proceedings brought by two creditors of the company in Germany seeking to enforce their debts against the company’s assets in Germany.

-- Re Caledonian Commodities Ltd; Re Caledonian Ltd EWHC 2854 (Ch); All ER (D) 89 (Nov) acting for the Secretary of State for Business, Energy and Industrial Strategy seeking the winding up of Caledonian Commodities Ltd and Caledonian Ltd in the public interest on the basis they had had mis-sold investments, including precious metals, carbon credits, rare earth metals and coloured diamonds, to members of the public;
+Re Caledonian Commodities Ltd; Re Caledonian Ltd EWHC 2854 (Ch).
+Acting for the Secretary of State for Business, Energy and Industrial Strategy seeking the winding up of the companies in the public interest, pursuant to section 124A of the Insolvency Act 1986, on the basis they had had mis-sold investments to members of the public, including precious metals, carbon credits, rare earth metals and coloured diamonds.

-- Young v Young – acting on behalf of HMRC in a high-profile ‘big money’ divorce case in which the wife was seeking to annul her husband’s bankruptcy granted on a petition presented by HMRC;
+Young v Young (2014).
+Acting on behalf of HMRC in a high-profile ‘big money’ divorce case in which the wife was seeking to annul her husband’s bankruptcy granted on a petition presented by HMRC.

 Acting on behalf of the Official Receiver in ancillary relief proceedings in the Family Division to which he had been joined in his capacity as the husband’s trustee in bankruptcy.

 Official Receiver v Wilson (2014).
 Acting on behalf of the Official Receiver in proceedings seeking a bankruptcy restrictions order arising out of the Defendant’s conduct leading up to and following the commencement of enforcement proceedings against him by the (then) FSA.
 Such proceedings were for breach of the general prohibition in FSMA and resulted in the FSA obtaining a judgment for in excess of £17M and the Defendant being committed to prison for contempt for breaching interim injunctions and freezing orders.